autowarefoundation/autoware/perception/image_projection_based_fusion/docs/roi-cluster-fusion.md

 ## Purpose

-roi_cluster_fusion is a package for filtering clusters that are less likely to be objects and overwriting labels of clusters with that of Region Of Interests (ROIs) by a 2D object detector.
+The `roi_cluster_fusion` is a package for filtering clusters that are less likely to be objects and overwriting labels of clusters with that of Region Of Interests (ROIs) by a 2D object detector.

 ## Inner-workings / Algorithms